Hiking Baxter’s Hollow Wisconsin State Natural Area:

 I must admit I did find this tiny bridge a little intimidating.
 It almost appeared as though the original bridge had fallen apart and this was what was left.

-I don’t know how this trail is normally but it got really wet and muddy in spots for us.
-I didn’t mind though because it made for some really pretty streams along the way.
+I don’t know how this trail usually is but it got wet and muddy in spots for us.
+I didn’t mind though because it made for some beautiful streams along the way.
 Just make sure you have the proper footwear for this trail.

 We were nearing the end of the trail: